eccenca/DataspaceConnector/QUIDE_GUIDE_BROKER_CONNECTION.md

 # Connecting to a IDS Broker

 There are three steps for connecting to an IDS Broker: (1) request and register your trusted key, (2) Setting up a trusted key (certificate) in an IDS Connector, and (3) Requesting connection access to an IDS Broker.
-In the following we elucidate each one of those steps.
+In the following we elucidate each of those steps.

 ## Requesting a trusted key (certificate) and Connector ID